quocvietphung/todo-app/README.md

   - controller/, core/, repository/, service/, tests/ — backend source code
   - composer.json, vendor/   — PHP dependencies

-  Design & patterns (brief):
+  Design patterns:
   - Layered architecture: Controller → Service → Repository → Database.
     - Controller: receives HTTP requests, handles input/response, and delegates business logic to a Service.
     - Service: contains application/business logic and orchestrates one or more Repositories.
     - Repository: data-access layer, performs CRUD operations using a PDO connection.
     - Database: a simple SQLite-backed PDO connection located under `backend/core/Database.php`.
-  - Dependency Injection: a lightweight DI container (`backend/core/Container.php`) is used to automatically resolve and inject class dependencies via PHP Reflection.
-Typical flow:
-    1. The Router calls a Controller handler.
-    2. Controller declares a Service in its constructor and the Container constructs/injects it.
-    3. Service declares a Repository in its constructor and the Container injects it.
-    4. Repository declares `\PDO` in its constructor and the Container injects the shared SQLite connection from `Database::getConnection()`.
-    This keeps classes small, testable, and easy to mock in unit tests.
+  - Dependency Injection: A small DI container (`backend/core/Container.php`) automatically creates objects and injects their constructor dependencies.
+When a Controller is requested, the container builds the Controller, its Service, and Repository dependencies, and provides a shared PDO connection for database access (Controller → Service → Repository → PDO).
+This makes the code modular and easier to test.

 - frontend/
   - app/                     — Next.js app (pages, components)